ncbdrck/realros/README.md

 ## Acknowledgements

-We would like to thank the following projects and communities for their valuable contributions, as well as the authors of relevant libraries and tools used in MultiROS.
+We would like to thank the following projects and communities for their valuable contributions, as well as the authors of relevant libraries and tools used in ROS_RL.
 - [ROS (Robot Operating System)](https://www.ros.org/)
 - [MoveIt](https://moveit.ros.org/)

 ## Cite

-If you use MultiROS in your research or work and would like to cite it, you can use the following citation:
+If you use ROS_RL in your research or work and would like to cite it, you can use the following citation:

 Repository
 ```bibtex